PavelKryshtal/cloudtestdrive/DataScience/lab100/lab.md

 array([12.42384482])
 ```

-You would notice that the price is strage, it shows a number that doesn't seem to be a normal house Sales Price.
-If you remember we scale the SalePrice by using `np.log(SalePrice)` to get the prices in smaller range and help the algorithm generalize and learn better.
+You would notice that the price is strange, it shows a number that doesn't seem to be a normal house Sales Price.
+If you remember we scaled the SalePrice by using `np.log(SalePrice)` to get the prices in smaller range and help the algorithm generalize and learn better.
 To get the real price now we need to revert back this scale.
 To do so we have to use `np.exp(PredictedSalePrice)`, example:

 ```python
 np.exp(12.42384482)